CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-3.md

 1. Make sure you select the choose all export destination in src folder.
 Select the export destination to the location where you need to place the file and then click Finish, the jar file will be exported successfully.

 ### Task 3 : Start Hadoop, Check Hadoop status and Upload data to Hadoop File System(HDFS)

+In this task, you will start the Hadoop and will verify the status of Hadoop and download the output folder from HDFS

 1. To run Hadoop application, the Hadoop system must be started first.
    ``````